Chough

-The choughs have black plumage and brightly coloured legs, feet, and bills, and are resident in the mountains of southern Eurasia and North Africa.
+The choughs have black plumage and brightly coloured legs, feet and bills and are resident in the mountains and rocky sea-cliffs of southern Eurasia and North Africa.
 They have long broad wings and perform spectacular aerobatics.
 Both species pair for life and display fidelity to their breeding sites, which are usually caves or crevices in a cliff face.
 They build a lined stick nest and lay three to five eggs.
 They feed, usually in flocks, on short grazed grassland, taking mainly invertebrate prey, supplemented by vegetable material or food from human habitation, especially in winter.

 Changes in agricultural practices, which have led to local population declines and range fragmentation, are the main threats to this genus, although neither species is threatened globally.

 Taxonomy

-The first member of the genus to be described was the red-billed chough, named as Upupa pyrrhocorax by Linnaeus in his Systema Naturae in 1758.
+There are just two species in the genus, red-billed chough and alpine chough.
+The first to be described was the red-billed chough, named as Upupa pyrrhocorax by Linnaeus in his Systema Naturae in 1758.
 His genus Upupa contained species that had a long curved bill and a short blunt tongue.
 These included the northern bald ibis and the hoopoe, birds now known to be completely unrelated to the choughs.